neonithinar/Flask_blog/README.md

 # Flask_blog
-A basic blog web app. created as a part of learning flask framework
+A full featured web app. created as a part of learning flask framework